lukaszjablonski/LukPack/README.md

 # LukPack
-> Mathematica package with a collection of useful functions
+> [Wolfram Mathematica](https://www.wolfram.com/mathematica/) package with a collection of useful functions